 - Managing stress and anxiety with muscle relaxation techniques, distraction, guided imagery, and other techniques can help improve your general health and control painful symptoms.

-- Activities such as Tai Chi, Pilates and Yoga are a great way to relax and de-stress while conditioning the muscles and joints in the body.
+- Activities such as Tai Chi, Pilates and Yoga are great ways to relax and de-stress while conditioning the muscles and joints in the body.

 Aids and equipment

-- Supports such as walking aids and specialised cooking utensils reduce joint strain and help you manage pain and fatigue.
+- Supports like walking aids and specialised cooking utensils reduce joint strain and help you manage pain and fatigue.
 Your therapist can give you advice on aids.

 Heat and Ice Therapy